Ronaldo summoned for July 31 tax hearing - Nigeria Today

 Ronaldo summoned for July 31 tax hearing

-Real Madrid star Cristiano Ronaldo, accused of evading 14.7 million euro ($16.5m) in tax, has been summoned to appear before a judge in Spain on July 31, judicial sources said on Tuesday.
+Real Madrid star Cristiano Ronaldo, accused of evading 14.7 million euro ($16.5m) in tax, has been summoned to appear before a judge in Spain, judicial sources told AFP on Tuesday.

 The 32-year-old Portuguese star is facing four charges of fraud through offshore companies between 2011 and 2014.